-- PCI slot 1 shares IRQ signals with the AGP slot. - PCI-4 and USB controllers share an IRQ. - If you want to install two PCI cards into those PCI slots that share IRQ with one another at the same time, you must make sure that your OS and PCI devices' driver supports the IRQ sharing function. - PCI slot 5 shares IRQ signals with the HPT 372 IDE controller (supports Ultra DMA 133).
-The driver for HPT 372 IDE controller supports IRQ sharing with other PCI devices.
-But if you install a PCI card that doesn't allow IRQ sharing with other devices into PCI slot 5, you may encounter problems.
-Furthermore, if your Operating System doesn't allow peripheral devices to share IRQ signals with each other, such as Windows® NT for example, you can't install a PCI card into PCI slot 5.
-(KR7A-133R Only) - HPT 372 IDE controller is designed to support high-speed and high performance mass storage devices.
-Thus, we suggest that you don't connect non-disk devices that use ATA/ATAPI interfaces, such as a CD-ROM, to HPT 372 IDE connector (IDE3 & IDE4).
-(KR7A-133R Only)
+- PCI slot 2 shares IRQ signals with the AGP slot. - PCI 1 and USB controllers share an IRQ. - If you want to install two PCI cards into those PCI slots that share IRQ with one another at the same time, you must make sure that your OS and PCI devices' driver supports the IRQ sharing function. - HPT 374 IDE controller is designed to support high-speed and high performance mass storage devices.
+Thus, we suggest that you don't connect non-disk devices that use ATA/ATAPI interfaces, such as a CD-ROM, to HPT 374 IDE connector (IDE3 ~ IDE6).
+(AT7 Full Version Only)